 Grade 7 Math

-- VIDEO: Dilations around the Origin (Source: Khan Academy)
+- VIDEO: Developing the nth term (Source: Khan Academy)

-- PRACTICE: Determining Scale Factors (Source: Khan Academy)
+- VIDEO: Determining Explicit Formulas (Source: Khan Academy)

 Grade 7 Science

-For more school-wide news, visit the weekly newsletter HERE.
+For school-wide news, please check out Trinity’s weekly newsletter HERE.